-Some would argue, however, that these cut-off points are arbitrary and do not apply to all individuals depending on their baseline metabolic health and overall health.
+Some would argue, that since these cut-off points are based on epidemiology studies, they likely do not apply the same to all individuals depending on their baseline metabolic health and overall health.
 For instance, there are plenty of examples of people with low LDL levels having heart attacks and of people with high LDL living long lives.8 So while these numbers can make sense for whole populations, tremendous individual variation exists.

 How does keto or low-carb eating affect your cholesterol?